Skip navigation

 There are strict rules about how much profit transmission companies can make, and what they can include as costs in the development of the transmission infrastructure.
 This to ensure energy bill costs are minimised for everyday Australians.

-More information on the costs of under-grounding transmission lines can be found in the AEMO Transmission Cost Report 2021 (page 23).
+More information on the costs of under-grounding transmission lines can be found in the AEMO Transmission Cost Report 2021 (page 23), and in the AEMO VNI West Project Assessment Conclusions Report 2023 (page 105).

 Costs aside, underground transmission lines aren’t necessarily safer or more convenient.
 While they may ease some concerns around the look and feel of a place, they are not necessarily better for the environment or landholders.
 There are significant land disturbance issues associated with the initial trenching works, and accessing underground lines for maintenance is more invasive as soil including any crops on top of the line must be dug up if there are faults.
 In contrast, overhead lines accommodate the majority of agricultural land uses.